-The company appears to have accidentally leaked a private messaging feature called Backchannel to some users late last week.
+The company appears to have accidentally leaked Backchannel’s private messaging feature to some users late last week.

 According to a report in The Verge, Backchannel is likely to let users chat via text instead of audio, just like WhatsApp or Telegram.